- BS, University of Tubingen

 - Assistant Professor, Neuroscience

-Hearing loss is America’s leading disability, affecting millions of people of all ages.
+Hearing loss is America's leading disability, affecting millions of people of all ages.
 To develop preventative and restorative clinical approaches, it is crucial to understand how the hearing process works on the cellular and molecular level.
-Hearing is mediated by specialized hair cells in the inner ear, and the goal of our lab is to learn more about their function: how do hair cells develop, what proteins are they made of, and what are the molecular mechanisms of their dysfunction that cause hearing loss and balance defects?
-To this end, we use a variety of techniques to identify and characterize proteins involved in hair cell function.
+Hearing is mediated by sensory hair cells, part of a highly specialized neuroepithelium in the inner ear.
+The goal of our lab is to unravel the mechanisms that mediate the development, function, and degeneration of hair cells.

 - Spinelli K, Klimek J, Wilmarth P, Shin J, Choi D, David L, Gillespie P. Distinct energy metabolism of auditory and vestibular sensory epithelia revealed by quantitative mass spectrometry using MS2 intensity.
 Proceedings of the National Academy of Sciences of the United States of America.
 2012;109(5): E268-77.
 PMID: 22307652 | PMCID: PMC3277109